-MEA 142 Medical Office Management with Billing and Coding: 4.5 credit hours
+MEA 142 Medical Office Management with Billing and Coding: 4.5 credit hours practice as well as to perform procedural and diagnostic coding.

-This course provides instruction in the fundamental operations and maintenance of a medical office.
-Instruction will include the use of electronic health records (EHR) software to manage the daily functions of the medical practice as well as to perform procedural and diagnostic coding.
 Students will learn to apply bookkeeping principles to record transactions, deposits, and file financial information as needed.
 Topics covered will include medical ethics, legal concepts and liabilities, professionalism and effective communication skills.
 Students will learn the importance of how to use different coding references to bill insurance companies for physician services.
 In addition, students will learn how to obtain payment for services provided.
 This course is an overview of the billing and coding responsibilities of the medical assistant.
 Outside work required.